 JTAG Functional Test system (JFT) is a simple to use DLL Application Program Interface (API) with a series of software modules that support boundary-scan test and programming activities under Python, National Instruments’ LabVIEW and Microsoft .NET framework.
 Using JFT users can create JTAG/boundary-scan test application scripts, LabVIEW VIs or programs for PCB assemblies and systems that control individual driver/sensor pins, groups of pins declared as variables or register bits.

 JTAG Visualizer is an advanced graphical viewer and data management system for PCB schematics and layouts.
-Visualizer integrates seamlessly with the JTAG Technologies family of boundary-scan products, such as the ProVision application development platform, and accepts PCB data from a variety of CAD, CAM and EDA tools.
+Visualizer integrates seamlessly with the JTAG Technologies family of boundary-scan products such as the ProVision application development platform.
+It accepts PCB data from a variety of CAD, CAM and EDA tools.
 In design, Visualizer provides DfT (design for test) feedback to the user by enabling a graphical view of fault coverage on their design.
 In manufacture and test, Visualizer can be used to highlight faulty nets (short circuits, opens, stuck-ats etc.) in both layout and schematics views.
 Visualizer also supports cross-probing between schematics and layout as well as a layout underside ‘flip’ view mode.

 JTAG Technologies’ ‘Classic’ Production Stand-Alone package (PSA) has, for many years, been the standard execution system operated in CEM and OEM factories when an independent boundary-scan test and/or device programming station is required.
 Introduced in the late 1990s to support applications generated by our ‘Classic’ development tools, several thousand PSA systems are still in use today.
 For new projects however ProVision Platform run-time system is usually recommended